AussieKing/Project-3-Portfolio-Tracker/README.md

 ## ISUES FACED:
 - commentary : I was trying to leave as many comments as possible, but turns out that that can lead to a tonne of warnings.
 So I had to remove some of them.
 I'll try to add as many as possible.
+- Heroku X Firebase authentication : I was trying to use Firebase for authentication on the deployed app, but it kept having errors.
+I had to include the .env file in the gitignore, and then I had to include the API key in the Heroku config vars.
+But it still didn't work.
+Turns out that you have to configure the Heroku app to use the .env file.
+Then, also add the deployed heroku app html as an authorized domain in the firebase console.
+Then it worked!

 ## LEARNINGS:
 - Shortcuts : the RAFCE shortcut via the ES7 extension in VSCode creates the boilerplate for a functional component.